Which of the following functional groups is commonly associated w... | Channels for Pearson+

 Multiple Choice

-Which of the following functional groups is commonly associated with antioxidant activity in organic compounds?
+Which of the following functional groups is commonly associated with antioxidant properties in vitamins?

 A